pvanlaake/CFtime/README.md

 This package IS NOT intended to support the full date and time functionality of the CF Metadata Conventions.
-Instead, it facilitates use of a suite of models of climate change projections that use different calendars in a consistent manner.
+Instead, it facilitates use of a suite of models of climate projections that use different calendars in a consistent manner.

-This package is particularly useful for working with climate projections having a daily or higher resolution, but it will work equally well on data with a lower resolution.
+This package is particularly useful for working with climate projection data having a daily or higher resolution, but it will work equally well on data with a lower resolution.

 Timestamps are generated using the [ISO8601 standard](https://en.wikipedia.org/wiki/ISO_8601).